AI's Essential Role in Providing Security

 Interactive visualisation is one way in which security teams can work towards incorporating this holistic loop into their security strategy.
 It’s an effective means of increasing the bandwidth between human and machine by mutual interaction; the machine is able to suggest its findings, whilst the human can explore these suggestions, interpret, validate and feedback new knowledge for the machine to learn from.

-Nexus, an AI-driven tool powered by artificial neural networks, is currently in development at BT as one of the first warning signs for analysts facing a potential attack.
+Nexus, an AI-driven tool powered by artificial neural networks, developed at BT can be used as one of the first warning signs for analysts facing a potential attack.